bigtoga/Examples/Data Visualization Principles/What to use when.md

 From [What is Univariate Analysis?](https://www.statisticshowto.com/univariate/):
 >A **variable** in univariate analysis is just a condition or subset that your data falls into.
 You can think of it as a “category.”
 For example, the analysis might look at a variable of “age” or it might look at “height” or “weight”.
 However, it doesn’t look at more than one variable at a time otherwise it becomes bivariate analysis (or in the case of 3 or more variables it would be called multivariate analysis).

 Variables are columns / dataseries or even subsets of each.
-If your dataframe has 50 columns, you have 50 variables at the start.
+If your dataframe has 50 columns, you have 50 variables at the start but will likely (a) remove those that are highly correlated to reduce processing time, and (b) add additional *classes* based on categorical analysis.

-# Quantitative or Qualitative Variables?
+# What type of variables are you dealing with?
+Variables come in two types: categorical and numeric/quantitative

-* **Categorical variables** (sometimes called qualitative variables) are categories (like eye color or brand of dog food)
+* **Categorical variables** (sometimes called qualitative variables) are categories (like eye color or brand of dog food) and answers to Boolean questions (“Are you currently a student?
+Yes/No”)
 * **Numeric variables** (sometimes called quantitative variables) are just that: numbers

 *General rule of thumb*: If you can add to it, it’s likely a numeric variable and thus quantitative.
 If you can’t add to it, it’s likely categorical and thus qualitative